OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/overview.md

 ---
 title: overview
-description: This page provides a command to generate an extensive overview of a company, delivering important data from asset type and exchange to financial metrics by Alpha Vantage.
+description: "This page provides a command to generate an extensive overview of a company," delivering important data from asset type and exchange to financial metrics by Alpha Vantage.
 This can be particularly useful for financial analysis and understanding the company's current standing in the market.